esa/torchquad/docs/source/tutorial.rst

 already showcase the advantages of numerical integration on the GPU.

 Reasonably, one might prefer Monte Carlo integration methods for a 5-D problem.
-We will add this in the future.
+We might add this comparison to the tutorial in the future.

 Computing gradients with respect to the integration domain
 --------------------------------------------------------